 Common Hand & Wrist Pain Diagnosis

 - Carpal Tunnel Syndrome: Carpal tunnel symptoms are typically numbness and tingling in the hand and arm.
 Carpal tunnel syndrome is a medical condition that occurs by the pressure on the median nerve (pinched nerve) narrowing the carpal tunnel.

 - Wrist Tendonitis: Wrist tendonitis means inflammation of the tendons in the wrist.
 Mild pain is typical of this condition, however.
 And is considered localized pain in or around the tendon.

 - Wrist Fracture: A wrist fracture can occur in any of the 10 bones surrounding it.
 However, any of the ten bones can break.
 The most common wrist fracture is in the radius.

-- Ganglion cysts: Ganglion cysts typically develop along the tendons or joints of your wrist or hands.
+- Ganglion cysts: Ganglion cysts typically develop along with the tendons or joints of your wrist or hands.
 These particular cysts are noncancerous and are usually painless.